 Paint the roof, steeple, and perches gold.
-Paint a star and tree shape on the sides to accentuate the drilled hole patterns.
+Add a star and tree shape on the sides to accentuate the drilled hole patterns.

-After the gold and red paint has dried completely, use the white paint pen to doodle all over the house.
+After the gold and red paint has dried completely, use the white paint pen to doodle-paint all over the birdhouse.

-If you wanted to use the birdhouse as décor, simply set a little battery powered light inside the hole in the bottom and enjoy a homey birdhouse on your mantle.
+If you simply want to display your birdhouse as décor, set a little battery-powered light inside the hole in the bottom and enjoy a homey birdhouse on a shelf.